A single email newsletter won’t make a sale for your business, as one text message won’t convince your crush to go on a date with you.

 Drip email is a varied approach that will surely enhance your business, save you time and allow you to focus on closing more deals.

-Use welcome email to make a great first impression.
-You can set a trigger for the welcome email to be sent when a new user sign ups for your product/service or subscribers your newsletter.
+You can set a trigger for the welcome email to be sent when new user signup for your product/service or subscribe to your newsletter.

 Welcome emails can introduce you and your business, provide special offers, or just a friendly welcome aboard to lay the foundation of a good relationship with a new user.